larytet/binlog/README.md

 	ok  	binlog	5.324s

-The performance of the API is on par ("just" 3-4x slower) with C++ binary logs like https://github.com/PlatformLab/NanoLog For example, a call to a method returning two values costs ~2ns in Golang.
-Golang does not inline functions often.
+The performance of the API is on par ("just" 2-3x slower) with C++ binary logs like https://github.com/PlatformLab/NanoLog Golang does not inline functions often.
 The original idea is https://github.com/ScottMansfield/nanolog/issues/4

 Warning!
 This code pushes Go quite to it's limit.
 There are unsafe pointers, ATS walk, StringHeader and other forbidden things galore for any taste.